-The NATS led component of FASI-North is known as the PLAS (Prestwick Lower Airspace Systemisation) Programme and is focused on re-designing the airspace above 7000ft.
-The main goals of PLAS are to introduce the additional network capacity and improve environmental performance to meet the objectives of the AMS.
-PLAS and GLA's ACP also offers the opportunity to:
+The NATS led component of FASI-North (formerly known by industry as the PLAS (Prestwick Lower Airspace Systemisation) Programme) is focused on re-designing the airspace above 7000ft.
+The main goals of FASI-N are to introduce the additional network capacity and improve environmental performance to meet the objectives of the AMS.
+FASI-N and GLA's ACP also offers the opportunity to: